jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I made it out of my local roadway onto a larger collector road.
 I drove on the wrong side of the unplowed street.
 I had no choice because that's where the tracks led in the high-snow.
 I kept thinking about what would happen if a plow came this way.

 It didn't.
 I reached the main arterial road, which was plowed relatively often.
-I trickled along and got to work.
+I trickled along and got to an office building.
 The claims bell was dinging all day.
 There wasn't much we could actually do.
 Tow truck services, rental companies, and repair shops were already overwhelmed.

+We answered calls, sent emails, forwarded approvals as fast as we could.
 Most people understood there were delays from tow trucks to rental cars.
 Winter storms come every year, after all.

 The snow kept falling.
 We were sent home early to try to get back safely.
 I drove two co-workers home.
 I was proud of my winter driving.
 I never got stuck.